buffaloss/OOP-Lab-2/README.md

 - Canteen - represents the canteen of teh school; has attributes width, length and seats (total number of seats available for students to use for dining).
 - Student - has attributes: name, ID, grade(1st, 2nd, 3rd...etc) and presence( present/absent).
 Presence cam be modified if student is late or shwos up later.
 - Teacher - has attributes: name, ID, subject (Maths, Romanian language, History, etc.), salary.
 It is possible to modify the salary by addition or subtraction.
-- Adjunct - has attributes: name, ID, task (Hiring staff, Oragnizing events, Manage contracts and documents, etc) and salary.
+- Adjunct - has attributes: name, ID, task (Hiring staff, Organizing school events, Managing contracts and documents, etc) and salary.
 The task can be modified, as well as the salary by addition or subtraction.
 - Staff - has attributes: name, ID, job ( nurse, school psychologist, janitor, school cook,etc), salary.
 The salary cam be modified by addition or subtraction if needed.